RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 tweets into the kafka topic from which the Spark streaming job expects to receive tweets to check for harassment.

 Check the output in the 2nd window.
-None of closemindedjerk's tweets were judged to be harassing.
+You'll see that none of closemindedjerk's tweets were judged to be harassing.

 Now, add @closemindedjerk's tweets as harassment.